 These cheesy chicken roll ups are a perfect blend of spice, savory, crunchy, and juicy chicken in every bite.
 You're going to love how wonderfully they can pair with any side dish and how fast they disappear.

-I enjoy serving them up with simple sides like Instant Pot Asparagus or Roasted Frozen Cauliflower, but even just a simple salad works too!
+I enjoy serving Stuffed Chicken Roll Ups with simple sides like Instant Pot Asparagus or Roasted Frozen Cauliflower, but even just a simple salad or some Instant Pot Boxed Au Gratin Potatoes works too!

 - Easy prep.
 While this dish might look complicated or time consuming, I assure you it's not.
 It's especially helpful to have everything set up and ready to go like an assembly line, but the steps are all fairly simple.
 You'll get the hang of it after the first one.